District Heating Frequently Asked Questions

 Is district heating regulated?

-Heat networks account for only a small proportion of UK heating systems.
+A number of years ago Heat Networks accounted for only a small proportion of UK heating systems.
 As a result, their locations were unrecorded, and their operation was unregulated until 2014 .
 The Heat Network (Metering and Billing) Regulations (HNMBR) which came into effect in 2014, require operators to submit a notification to the Office for Product Safety and Standards (OPSS) for the heat networks under their control and where necessary, install metering devices.
 Under the HNMBR a heat network must:

 - Provide a shared source of heat for multiple users